payne/slick-course/lessons/lessons.md

 * Rates it "Awesome" if it is their first album
 * Rates it "Meh" otherwise

+*Hint:* Use a for comprehension to chain together a select query, choosing the appropriate rating and the insert query

 @:editor file=ActionComposition.scala

 ## 3000 # Joins

 We have covered everything we need to with regard to actions and we are on the home stretch now.
-Its time to talk about joining tables together in queries.
+It is time to talk about joining tables together in queries.

 ## 3010 # Joins - Two tables - Albums

-So for the joins section we wil be working with a variant of the Albums table we have seen before.
+So for the joins section we will be working with a variant of the Albums table we have seen before.
 Instead of an artist name we now refer to an ```Artist``` held in another table.

 So here is our updated ```Album``` table: